 This is a straightforward question on retiree health plan designs and retiree contributions.
-Candidates needed to assess why the alternatives under part (b) reduced risks to score full marks.
+The key is to recognize that NOC is not exposed to medical claims inflation under the alternatives.
+Also, candidates needed to assess why the alternatives under part (b) reduced risks to score full marks.